-- Requests for an exception to this will be considered, but must be made in writing and be submitted to the Manager, Information & Access (or a delegate) clearly stating the reason, including the issue date or date range required.
+Requests for an exception to this will be considered but must be made in writing and be submitted to the Manager, Information & Access (or a delegate) stating the nature of the research including the issue date or date range required.
 If access is granted, this may be restricted to the specific section or pages required if the item is particularly fragile.

-- Items that are either currently being exhibited in a Library exhibition or are on loan to another cultural institution are unavailable.
+- Items that are either currently exhibited in a Library exhibition, or are on loan to another cultural institution are unavailable.

 4 Access to high security items